Priyanka Chopra: Setbacks and resurgence (2007–2008)

 In 2008, Chopra starred opposite Harman Baweja in his father's Love Story 2050.
-Chopra played a double role, so she colored her hair twice; once red to portray the girl from the future and then black for the girl of the past.
+Chopra played a double role, so she coloured her hair twice; once red to portray the girl from the future and then black for the girl of the past.
 Her performance was poorly received; Rajeev Masand was unimpressed with Chopra's chemistry with her co-star, remarking that her character "fails to inspire either affection or sympathy".
 She next appeared in the comedy God Tussi Great Ho, portraying a TV anchor opposite Salman Khan, Sohail Khan and Amitabh Bachchan.
 Chopra next starred as a kindergarten teacher in Chamku opposite Bobby Deol and Irrfan Khan, and played the role of Sonia in Goldie Behl's fantasy superhero film Drona opposite Abhishek Bachchan and Jaya Bachchan.
 Drona, widely criticized for its extensive use of special effects, marked Chopra's sixth film in succession which had failed at both the box-office and critically, although Sukanya Verma of Rediff.com stated that Chopra displayed convincing action heroine skills.
 Critics generally perceived at this time that her career was over.